 down and off the specific peripheral nerves that are sending pain signals

 to reduce and/or eliminate pain.
-We can help enhance and improve your
+This can help enhance and improve physical

 and self-esteem through neuromodulation.

-We have successfully used Neuromodulation techniques on elite and professional,
+Dr. Williams has successfully used Neuromodulation techniques on elite

-and aggressive physical activities without pain.
-In addition, we have
+high level, competitive, and aggressive physical activities without pain.

-successfully used these techniques in consultation with our expert Cedars-Sinai
+In addition, Dr. Williams has successfully used these techniques in consultation

 instead of surgery).

 Not all of our patients are athletes.
-In fact, ,any of our patients are
+In fact, many of Dr. Williams’

-working individuals who need to continue on the job without pain, elderly
+patients are hardworking professionals who need to continue on the job

-patients who want to maintain their physical function, and students who
+without pain, elderly patients who want to maintain their physical function,

-therapy options that eliminate medication-related side effects and reduce
+safe and effective therapy options that eliminate medication-related side

-the unwanted exposure to opioid or narcotic medications.
-Listed below
+effects and reduce the unwanted exposure to opioid or narcotic medications.

-are examples of commonly used, safe, minimally invasive, and effective
+Listed below are examples of commonly used, safe, minimally invasive,

-ways to alter peripheral nerve activity and pain through Neuromodulation.
+and effective ways to alter peripheral nerve activity and pain through